Public Land Survey System: Railroad land grants

 The Pacific Railroad Act of 1862 (signed by President Abraham Lincoln) was the first major land grant specifically for the transcontinental railroad.
 This act provided surveyed, public lands for a railroad right-of-way to build rail systems, and millions of acres to raise the capital needed to build and maintain the future railways.

 Ten square miles of land on each side of the proposed rail track were granted for every one mile of completed railway.
 The PLSS was utilized for measurement.
 Every one-mile length of railway completed was akin to a section.
 If the railway ran predominantly east and west, a 10 mi range of one square mile sections was allotted on each side of the 400 ft right-of-way.
 If the railway ran predominantly north and south, a 10 mi township of one square mile sections was allotted on each side of the 400 ft right-of-way.
 The land was granted in alternating sections (one square mile), with each odd numbered section going to the railroad company and each even numbered section kept by the government.
 This created a checkerboard pattern along proposed railways.
 This was supposed to guarantee that railroad access would increase the value of both the railroad-granted sections and the government-owned sections in the checkerboard.
 The system was devised by Senator Stephen A. Douglas, with political support from Senator Jefferson Davis.

 Education

 Under the 1785 act, section 16 of each township was set aside for school purposes and as such was often called the school section.
 Section 36 was also subsequently added as a school section in western states.
 The various states and counties ignored, altered or amended this provision in their own ways, but the general (intended) effect was a guarantee that local schools would have an income and that the community schoolhouses would be centrally located for all children.
 An example of land allotments made specifically for higher education is Ohio's College Township.
+The first public school in Mississippi, Franklin Academy at Columbus, opened in 1821, was funded by "16th-section funds."
+One history of a town in Madison County, Alabama recounted, "The sixteenth-section fund for schools was a large one and raised by the sale of the section to Richard Jefferies.
+The money, by order of the Legislature, was deposited in the branches of the State banks, they paying to the schools 12 1/2 per cent per annum, but from mismanagement the banks broke, and what has become of the money, no one knows.
+It has gone where the woodbine twineth."